bennettslin/yearlings_bobtail_app/nav-field-notes.md

     * Upon nav section accessed.

 # Todo
+* Breakpoints should be in constants.js file.
+* Move appropriate methods to responsive helper file.

 * Animate toggling of one book to another

-* Determine breakpoints at which to show single-column version for each device width.
-Make song circle widths dynamic after it is too narrow.
+* Collapsing nav should know dynamic widths.
+(Do this after figuring out how to animate toggling of one book to another.)

 * Nav field should hide all contents.
-* Nav song widths should be dynamic.
 * annotation and wiki rules